-- All property, whether belonging to an individual or the College, should be respected. - All books belonging to a pupil should be correctly labelled with the pupil's Name, Form Class and Subject.

-- College property should not be damaged or disfigured.
-Wilful damage will be charged to the parents of the pupil who caused it.
-Litter must be placed in the bins provided. - Pupil Planners remain the property of the school and should be treated accordingly.
+- All property, whether belonging to an individual or the College, should be respected. - All books belonging to a pupil should be correctly labelled with the pupil's Name, Form Class and Subject. - College property should not be damaged or disfigured.
+Wilful damage may be charged to the parents of the pupil who caused it.
+Litter must be placed in the bins and/or recycling bins provided. - Pupil Planners remain the property of the school and should be treated accordingly.
+Pupils will be required to purchase a new planner if they defaced or lost.